VRCFury/vrcfury.com/docs/70-technical/fixes.md

   * VRCFury removes all VRCAnimatorPlayAudio behaviours from android builds to save space in your upload bundle
 * Params in the FX controller with invalid parameter types break synchronization of the mirror clone
   * VRCFury automatically removes all controller parameters with invalid types
-* Reloading scripts in the editor breaks things if you are in play mode
-  * VRCFury automatically changes unity's "Compilation During Play" setting to "Recompile After Finished Playing" if it is set to "Recompile And Continue Playing"
-* Unity can segfault during the avatar build if certain methods are called after using the VRCSDK's custom thumbnail camera
-  * VRCFury unsets the unity main camera before executing to prevent this issue
 * VRChat Expression Parameters are synced between platforms by order and type (sorta) rather than by name, making it very difficult to keep platform sync working properly with non-destructive frameworks
   * VRCFury automatically aligns and corrects the order of parameters within mobile builds to match the last desktop build of the same blueprint ID.
 Missing parameters are replaced with a placeholder, and extra parameters have network sync disabled (with a warning).

+## VRCSDK

+* The VRCSDK incorrectly applies android validations while in windows mode if you select the android tab in the inspector of a texture asset
+  * VRCFury automatically syncs this setting back to the proper value when the vrcsdk dialog loads and when a build begins
+* VRCSDK contacts do not properly distinguish between "Self" and "Others" when testing in editor play mode
+  * VRCFury automatically adjusts the playerId on avatar contacts in play mode to make "Self" and "Others" work properly.
 * Having the VRCSDK in a project creates a useless folder called XR in the Assets root
   * VRCFury automatically moves the Assets/XR folder into its own temporary package to keep your project clean
-* VRCSDK opens an empty Animator window that cannot be closed if scripts reload while viewing a Parameter Driver
+* The VRCSDK opens an empty Animator window that cannot be closed if scripts reload while viewing a Parameter Driver
   * VRCFury patches this issue to not occur
-* Unity Animator Controller editors spam the console with "Invalid Layer Index" and shows incorrect layer weight and parameter values while viewing an avatar controlled by a controller mixer (Gesture Manager or av3emu)
-  * VRCFury patches the animator controller editor to work properly with controller mixers
-* The VRCSDK opens switches back to the Authentication tab every time you reload scripts
+* The VRCSDK switches back to the Authentication tab every time you reload scripts
   * VRCFury automatically switches the VRCSDK to the Builder tab if you are already logged in when scripts reload
 * The VRCSDK spams the console with "Animator is not playing an AnimatorController" before the animator loads if your avatar contains contacts
   * VRCFury patches this issue to not occur
+* The VRCSDK spams the unity console with AmplitudeAPI errors if your network uses pihole or adguard
+  * VRCFury hides these messages from the console, since they are non-actionable and clutter actual errors that the user is looking for

+## Unity

+* VRCFury removes the built-in unity "Toggle", "Dropdown" and "Toggle Group" components from the Add Component menu, as they are not usable during avatar creation, and cause confusion when creating an avatar Toggle.
+* Unity 2019 does not properly apply changes from nested prefabs when those changes are made externally (for example, using version management) until the outer prefab is reimported
+  * VRCFury automatically recursively triggers unity to reimport prefabs in inside-out order prior to loading their vrcfury components
+  * This bug is resolved in Unity 2022
+* Users accidentally hide console errors and then complain that there are no script errors when checking
+  * VRCFury ensures the Error logging level is enabled in the unity console whenever scripts are reloaded
+* Users accidentally go into pause mode forever and then complain that Gesture Manager does not work properly
+  * VRCFury ensures pause mode and "Error Pause" are both disabled when scripts are reloaded
+* Reloading scripts in the editor breaks things if you are in play mode
+  * VRCFury automatically changes unity's "Compilation During Play" setting to "Recompile After Finished Playing" if it is set to "Recompile And Continue Playing"
+* Unity can segfault during the avatar build if certain methods are called after using the VRCSDK's custom thumbnail camera
+  * VRCFury unsets the unity main camera before executing to prevent this issue
+* Unity Animator Controller editors spam the console with "Invalid Layer Index" and shows incorrect layer weight and parameter values while viewing an avatar controlled by a controller mixer (Gesture Manager or av3emu)
+  * VRCFury patches the animator controller editor to work properly with controller mixers
 * A bug in Mono breaks the VRCSDK dialog when Harmony is used, the system locale is non-english, and the project path contains non-english characters
   * VRCFury patches Mono to prevent this issue from occurring to the VRCSDK and other plugins using Assembly.GetName()

-* The VRCSDK spams the unity console with AmplitudeAPI errors if your network uses pihole or adguard
-  * VRCFury hides these messages from the console, since they are non-actionable and clutter actual errors that the user is looking for
+## AudioLink

+* AudioLink in the editor does not automatically attach to newly-created renderers after entering play mode.
+  * VRCFury reinitializes all AudioLink components in the scene after an avatar's preprocessor hooks have run.

+## Av3Emulator

+* Av3Emualator throws errors and breaks if an animator in the scene disappears or has its controller changes after play mode has begun
+  * VRCFury reinitializes Av3Emu after an avatar's preprocessor hooks have run

+## Package Importer
+* Importing Poiyomi or the VRCSDK from an avatar package when they are already installed breaks the project for users who do not know to exclude them from the import
+  * VRCFury prevents Poiyomi or VRCSDK asset files from being imported if they are already detected in the project.

+## Poiyomi

+* Poiyomi locks down all materials when preprocessor hooks are run in play mode in versions before 9
+  * VRCFury patches Poiyomi's LockMaterialsOnUpload to never apply while in play mode.